brentgroves/repsys/a_status/current_tasks.md

 - Encryption with Ceph/Bitlocker

+## Aug 16th

+- If you filter columns and records in CTEs prior to the final select statement no noticable change in run time is noticed.
+If you run queries several times a huge performance increase occurs.
+- Foriegn key constraints prevent records from being deleted that are referenced in tables.
+Many foriegn key constraints are missing in Plex, so be careful to use outer joins so you do not drop records.
+- Using a virtual router using the VRRP protocol allows us to keep network sessions alive during reboots of storage clusters and microservices.

 ## Aug 4th

 - Setup Fabric Gateway Windows Server with 64GB ram with ODBC connection to Plex.